 E-mail any comments to

 A big THANK YOU to all the people who have contacted me.

-This is achieved through, education, community involvement, and activism.
+This is achieved through, study, research, education, community involvement, and activism.

 Clive M. Stott PN.